ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Warranty information

-Check with the vehicle manufacturer for specific warranty coverage on suspension components.
+Check with your vehicle manufacturer for specific warranty coverage related to brake system components.

 Historical data

-C0641 has been a common issue in vehicles with air suspension systems, particularly in models from the early 2000s.
+The C0641 code has been commonly reported in vehicles with electronic brake control systems, particularly in models from the early 2000s.

 Urgency level